stefanache/p2p_webrtc_handshake/README.md

 15. you begin chatting: write some text as message and then send it to your friend by click on "Send" button
 16. your-friend: simmilary send and you one response
 17. and so on...enjoy!

+Remark:
+For testing you can replace "your-friend"(which means the remotely-peer dialog) with local-peer.
+So in this case you can remotely-chating beetwen "you-remote from github" with "you-local from your PC/Laptop/Computer".
+For that close the browser if have something opened and then:
+a. you: download this repository into your desktop
+b. click to run locally the batch file "runAsAdmin_p2p_handshake.bat"
+c. follow the above steps...(where replce "your-friend"-role with "you"-role :)...enjoy!